malagacj/business_plans/01_calypo_house.md

 * Place for meetings among ourselves and other family members
 * Possibility to rent other parts of the house (If we wanted to)
 * If the elderly pay, less money it will cost us
+* We could get up to 90% of the house (we were told)

 ## Cons
 * It is not Madrid, therefore lacking Metro and Bus facilities.
 Cars are needed
 * Perhaps harder to rent than other places, but we were told that renting in calypo is easy
 * It doesn't have a swimming pool

 ## Why we need to do it soon
 * Interests are going up